-In Boat Trailer and Assorted Bits, I reported having gotten my hands on an outboard motor in the process of obtaining a serviceable trailer for my Tango Skiff project.
+In Boat Trailer and Assorted Bits, I got my hands on an outboard motor while trying to obtain a serviceable trailer for my Tango Skiff project.
 The outboard may not work but I won’t know until I try so I set out to build a DIY outboard motor stand.

 And Now for a Hoist